 - Finally they printed some Batman logos off in color and attached those to the wheels, roof and side of the car which really made it pop!

-- Be sure to cut a slit for the Valentine’s!
+- Be sure to cut a slit for the Valentine’s unless you plan to lift the lid on and off!

 Valentine’s Day Crafts Ideas